shermluge/solar-portable-controller/README.md

 # solar-portable-controller
 Reads voltage from Solar panel and battery and controls attached devices.
-<br?Currently set up with Attiny85
+<br>Currently set up with Attiny85